 “You are starting to see travelers make their own decisions and not follow policies,” said American Express VP Alicia Tillman.
 “How do you take the very best elements of social media and mold a solution around those elements and attach it to a corporate goal?”

 The answer, of course, is games.
 As you can see, it’s hasty to say that gamification is dead.
-Certainly many early adopters were ill-advised or otherwise didn’t plan their game projects correctly.
+Certainly, many early adopters were ill-advised or otherwise didn’t plan their game projects correctly.
+Try adopting event gamification in corporate conferences.
+It doesn’t always have to be online, traditional marketing methods can be gamified to acquire the targeted needs.
+Make use of big corporate signs and online platforms to get the message out and see how people respond to gamified corporate events and advertisements.

 By Kent Roberts